weiwenhao/website/docs/digging-deeper/module.md

 println('current user count=', user.list.len())
 ```

 Place `user.n` and `main.n` in the same directory.
-After compiling and executing `main.n`, we get the following output:
+After compiling and executing `main.n`, you can get the following output:

 ```shell
 > ./main